-Traditional Haig Road Putu Piring at Onan Road was very busy during noon time, with 4-5 ‘makcik’ dressed in ebony white, making putu piring in quick precision and systematic rhythm.
+Traditional Haig Road Putu Piring at Onan Road is constantly very busy, with 4-5 ‘makcik’ dressed in ebony white, making putu piring in quick precision and systematic rhythm.

 (Click PLAY for video highlights of Traditional Haig Road Putu Piring)

 These Malay desserts look like the Chinese kueh tutu, but the origins are said to be from India.

 The stalls continue to use the traditional method of making Putu Piring using the same recipe as when it was founded.

 Owner Mohamad Hashim first learnt how to make the putu piring from his grandmother, and had continues to do so for 20 years.

 Since its founding, the franchise has grown to 4 branches including the original at the Haig Road Hawker Centre.
 His daughter and son-in-law continue to manage the stalls.